-Donald Payne is an American football linebacker for the Baltimore Ravens.
+Donald Payne is an American football linebacker for the Washington Football Team.
 He was a free agent due to a knee injury.
 He was placed on the injured list on October 25, 2018.
 He was off injured reserve on December 28, 2019.
 This hard-working football player will be a force on the field.
 Payne played college ball at Stetson and was the first football player from Stetson to play in the NFL.
 Payne played five years of Division I football for Stetson University where he was a three-time FCS All-American as well as a three-time Conference Player of the Year.

 Payne was able to share some beneficial advice to athletes who are looking to understand college athletics.